renaissance-publishing/renaissance/content/chapters/37-module-monastery.md

 (This is perhaps feasible to do because, in many variants of the module, the Traitor is not a primary antagonist; in some variants, the Traitor might not even need a name.)

 This is potentially useful if you would like to tie this module into a larger adventure; you can insert NPCs that you would like to have a more prominent role later.
-It is, however, perhaps inconvenient if you would like to run the module with minimal adjust; for that reason, we will provide some sample Traitors below.
+It is, however, perhaps inconvenient if you would like to run the module with minimal adjustment; for that reason, we will provide some sample Traitors below.

 #### Orcish and Dwarvish Separatists